carpentries-incubator/hpc-workflows/episodes/02-snakemake_on_the_cluster.md

 Note all the warnings that Snakemake is giving us about the fact that the rule may not be able to execute on our cluster as we may not have given enough information.
-Luckily for us, this actually works on our cluster and we can take a look in the output file we asked for, `hostname_remote.txt`:
+Luckily for us, this actually works on our cluster and we can take a look in the output file the new rule creates, `hostname_remote.txt`:
 ```bash
 [ocaisa@node1 ~]$ cat hostname_remote.txt
 ```
 ```output
 tmpnode1.int.jetstream2.hpc-carpentry.org
 ```
 ::::::

 :::